-Step two of how to open a Roth IRA is to determine where you will open the account.
+Step three of how to open a Roth IRA is to determine where you will open the account.

 You can open a Roth account online or in person at any number of places — mutual fund firms, discount brokerages, full-service brokerages, financial planning firms and robo-advisors, to name a few.
 The IRS stipulates that an account or annuity must be designated as a Roth IRA when it is opened.

 Littell says to check the reviews at the various financial entities you’re considering: “Also, consider what types of education they can offer and tools, like calculators and other useful tools.
 And consider fees.”

 Look for a firm that offers commission-free (or no-load) mutual funds or ETFs and charges no fees for account maintenance, initial investments or account transfers.

 Competition among brokerage houses has resulted in commission-free trading, which is a great thing for those just getting started.
 More of your money stays in your investments instead of going into the broker’s pocket.